square/connect-api-examples/README.md

 <img src="./bin/images/select-services-screenshot.png" width="700" height="400">

-The landing page of the application is the *Select Services* page (i.e. _/services_), in which you can select one of the business services to book.
-Additionally, the left-hand pane will provide information about your business and location, based on your *.env* file configuration.
+The application's landing page is the Select Services page, where you can select one of the business services to book.
+The left-hand pane provides information about your business and contact information.

-When you first open the browser to the app (i.e. <http://localhost:3000>), you will be redirected to the _/services_ route.
-The controller for this route will retrieve all services for the business location (based on your *.env* configuration), by calling the Search Catalog Items API with the **APPOINTMENTS_SERVICE** product type.
+When you open the application in the browser at <http://localhost:3000>, you are redirected to the /services route.
+The handler for this route retrieves all [**APPOINTMENTS_SERVICE**](https://developer.squareup.com/reference/square/enums/CatalogItemProductType#value-APPOINTMENTS_SERVICE) type services for the business location using the [Search Catalog Items](https://developer.squareup.com/reference/square/catalog/search-catalog-items) endpoint in the Catalog API.

 See code in services.js:

 ```javascript
 router.get("/", async (req, res, next) => {